compoundpartners/js-articles/README.rst

 how to install, configure and customize it for their own projects should refer to the `documentation`_ sections.

-Aldryn News & Blog is intended to serve as a model of good practice for development of django CMS and Aldryn applications.
+JumpSuite Articles is intended to serve as a model of good practice for development of django CMS and Aldryn applications.

 .. _user manual: http://aldryn-newsblog.readthedocs.io/en/latest/